Karthibs/MPC-Crazyflie/README.md

 python UnCst_Batch_droneRefTrack.py
 ```

-Plots are saved to `images/` at the end of each run.
+Simulation plots are saved to `images/` at the end of each run.

 ---

 ## Key Design Decisions

+### Deviation Inputs
+The MPC optimizes deviation inputs

+$$
+u_{\text{dev}} = u - u_{\text{hover}}
+$$

-- **Deviation inputs:** The MPC always optimizes `u_dev = u - u_hover`.
-Hover thrust is added back before passing to the simulator, keeping the linearization assumption valid.
+Hover thrust is added back before applying the command to the MuJoCo simulator.
+This keeps the controller consistent with the hover linearization.

+### Constraint Shifting
-- **Constraint shifting:** When using offset-free MPC, state and input bounds are automatically shifted relative to the computed steady-state targets `(xₛ, uₛ)` so the QP is always solved in deviation coordinates.
+In the offset-free formulation, state and input bounds are automatically shifted relative to the computed steady-state targets \((x_s, u_s)\), so that the QP is solved entirely in deviation coordinates.

+### Kalman Filter Design
-- **Kalman filter:** Solved offline via the discrete algebraic Riccati equation (DARE) for the augmented `[x; d]` system.
-Only the correction step runs online.
+The Kalman filter is obtained offline by solving the discrete algebraic Riccati equation (DARE) for the augmented disturbance-estimation model.
+Only the estimator recursion is executed online.

+### Controllability and Observability Checks
+The project verifies controllability and observability at startup for:

-- **Controllability/Observability:** Verified at startup for both the base 12-state system and the augmented integral/disturbance-extended systems.
+- the base 12-state hover model
+- the integral-augmented tracking model
+- the disturbance-augmented offset-free model

+This helps ensure that each controller formulation is well-posed before simulation begins.

 ---